RxLaboratory/Ramses/Docs/Scripts Specs.md

 ## Naming and versionning

-- Name files after Project, Step, Asset/Shot, comment
+- Name files after Project, Step, Asset/Shot, Resource
 - Versions in a `_ramses_versions` subfolder (customizable name, get it from Ramses-client, and save in settings)
 - WIP & Publish system